 Please note that if the subscribed alert has been defined according to the User's thresholds, any change made to these thresholds will modify the evaluation of the alert.
-For further information on thresholds, please refer to Section 3.4..
+For further information on thresholds, please refer to Section 3.4.

-The creation of a Private alert differs from subscribing to a Pilot-site alert from the second step in the previous menu.
+Private alert set-up differs from subscribing to a Pilot-site alert from the second step in the previous menu.
 The User has to select at that moment: Unable to find the alert you need?
 Create a new customized alert.
 Once selected, the User will be able to access the configuration of the Private alert.